 - Search engine key phrases.
 These are the top phrases people used to reach your site or landing page.

 - Geographic locations.
-This tracks the parts of the country and world your visitors are from.
+This tracks the parts of the country and worlds your visitors are from.

 - Referring websites.
 This refers to other websites — other than search engines — that referred people to your site.

 - Page rank.
-A criteria created by Google and one of the determining factors of a web page’s strength in search.
+A criterion created by Google and one of the determining factors of a web page’s strength in search.

-- Number of inbound links.
+- The number of inbound links.
 These are links from other sites that point to your site or specific pages.